 The start of the twentieth century was a post-industrial technological arms race, and the traces left behind are like a timeline of pioneering developments in an attempt to outsmart our adversaries.
 Two of those boundary breaking technologies were wireless telegraphy, and aviation.
 The story of Radio Direction Finding, or RDF, joins these two in pioneering a technology that would help to win the Battle of Britain.

 There is a bit of confusion online surrounding DF during the second world war, and I will try to logically clarify my understanding of the systems without going into too much technical detail.
-Some of the terms include Direction Finding (DF), Radio Direction Finding (RDF), Cathode Ray Direction Finding (CRDF), twin path DF, Watson-Watt, Adcock / Watson-Watt DF and finally High-Frequency Direction-Finding (HFDF) also known as huff-duff.
+Some of the terms include Direction Finding (DF), Radio Direction Finding (RDF), Cathode Ray Direction Finding (CRDF), twin path DF, Watson-Watt, Adcock / Watson-Watt DF, High-Frequency Direction-Finding (HFDF) also known as huff-duff and finally ‘fixing’ through the use of Fixer Stations1Thank you to Ian Brown for this information..
 It is the latter term in relation to locating friendly fighter aircraft that I will focus on in this article, and in this context the terms RDF and HFDF are interchangeable, but strictly speaking RDF was the name given to Chain Home radar stations before the term radar was adopted.